alanhoff/node-bolty/readme.md

  template.plugin({
    name: 'objectid' // must be the same as the type
    encoder: function(value){
-     return new Buffer(value.toString(), 'hex');
+     // Encoders always reveive a value and must return a buffer return new Buffer(value.toString(), 'hex');
    },
    decoder: function(buff){
-     return new ObjectID(buff.toString('hex'));
+     // Decoders always receive buffers and must return a value return new ObjectID(buff.toString('hex'));
    }
  });